andrewwang247/radix-tree/README.md

 ## Usage

-To use the radix tree, simply put `#include "trie.h"` at the beginning of your file and compile/link `trie.cpp` with the rest of your program.
+To use the radix tree, simply put `#include "trie.h"` at the beginning of your file and compile/link with the rest of your program.

 Using the included `Makefile`, run `make` to compile `benchmark.cpp`, which conducts unit and performance tests.